Face the Music (Electric Light Orchestra album): "Fire on High"

 "Fire on High" is the opening track of the album.

 It begins with a haunting synthesizer (provided by Richard Tandy) playing a repeating broken chord of E♭, A, C, A along with a backing choir.
 The backing orchestration is minimal, featuring small bits here and there during which a "knocking" sound suddenly appears and fades out before a baritone voice fades in speaking a back-masked message.
 Drummer, Bev Bevan provided the voice and when the record is played backwards, he exclaims "The music is reversible but time is not.
 Turn back, turn back, turn back, turn back".
-This inclusion was a joke by Jeff Lynne, who faced mild controversy from a Christian fundamentalist group, accusing him of including backwards Satanic messages on the track "Eldorado" from their previous album of the same name.
-The orchestration grows as a choir chants "Hallelujah" similar to the fashion of Handel's "Messiah".
-The haunting opening concludes with the backing orchestra repeating the same broken chord as the synthesizer before transitioning into a more symphonic-rock bridge accompanied by the drums.
+This inclusion was a joke by Jeff Lynne, who faced mild controversy from a Christian fundamentalist group, accusing him of including backwards Satanic messages on the track "Eldorado" from their previous album of the same title.
+The orchestration grows as a choir chants "Hallelujah" similar to the fashion of Handel's Messiah The haunting opening concludes with the backing orchestra repeating the same broken chord as the synthesizer before transitioning into a more symphonic-rock bridge accompanied by the drums.
 The synthesizer plays an arpeggio during which the strings play riffs.
 Following this, Lynne provides a guitar-solo and the strings follow after.
 The song suddenly shifts to a rock sound with a prominent acoustic guitar riff where Kelly Groucutt joins on the bass guitar.
-Kaminski, McDowell and Gale all solo together on this rock-section.
+Kaminski, McDowell and Gale all solo together on this rock section.
 The rock section is followed by another symphonic-rock bridge with another guitar solo which, again, leads into a rock section.
 The choir at the end of the track chants "Fire on high" several times, providing the song the only set of true lyrics.

-Jeff Lynne later remarked the entire concept of the song started with the idea of classical symphonic sound would collide with a rock and roll sound.
+Jeff Lynne later remarked of this track: "I tried to write, sort of, in a classical style but have rock 'n' roll instruments playing it, you know, and orchestra together."

-"Fire on High" was released as the b-side to the U.S.'s "Sweet Talkin' Woman" single and the U.K.'s "Livin' Thing" single.
+"Fire on High" was released as the B-side of the US "Sweet Talkin' Woman" single and the UK "Livin' Thing" single.